 Wow, still hot in Southern California (over 85F), while there is already snow in Colorado and elsewhere in the United States.
-So featuring another of my summer inspired paintings from my artist book Bluewater Shore still seems to make sense to me.
+I am featuring another of my summer inspired paintings from my artist book Bluewater Shore and with the current temperature, it seems to make sense to me to share a summer inspired painting.

 Similar to my earlier post about my painting Summer Gang, this is another painting that I completed in 2018 but on reflection I felt has some glaring issues that just did not look right.
 Nice thing about a painting; just get out the brushes and acrylic paint to work it some more.
 The distant horizon has become a bit more abstract and ambiguous while I think I did a bit better in rendering the features of one the four individuals.
 I am diffidently happier with this painting as a study, so I think it’s done.